 PDU session ID indicates a PDU session candidate for N2 Handover.

+3. Based on the new location info, SMF checks if N2 Handover for the indicated PDU session can be accepted.
+The SMF checks also the UPF Selection Criteria according to clause 6.3.3 of TS 23.501 [2].
+If UE has moved out of the service area of the UPF connecting to RAN, SMF selects a new intermediate UPF.

+4a.
+[Conditional] SMF to T-UPF (intermediate): N4 Session Establishment Request

+If the SMF selects a new intermediate UPF, target UPF (T-UPF), for the PDU session and if CN Tunnel Info is allocated by the T-UPF, an N4 Session Establishment Request message is sent to the T-UPF, providing Packet detection, enforcement and reporting rules to be installed on the T-UPF.
+The PDU session anchor tunnel info for this PDU Session is also provided to the T-UPF.

+4b.
+T-UPF (intermediate) to SMF: N4 Session Establishment Response

-3. SMF to AMF: PDU Handover Response (PDU session ID, SM N2 info).
+The T-UPF sends an N4 Session Establishment Response message to the SMF with CN DL tunnel info and UL Tunnel info (i.e. N3 tunnel info).
+The SMF starts a timer, to be used in step 21a.5.
+SMF to AMF: PDU Handover Response (PDU session ID, SM N2 info).

-SMF selects a UPF that supports N3 connectivity towards the Target RAN node.

-Editor's note: The details of SMF and UPF interaction is FFS.

-SMF checks if N2 Handover for the indicated PDU session can be accepted and includes the result in SM N2 info sent, transparently for the AMF, to the T-RAN.
+The SMF includes the result in SM N2 info sent, transparently for the AMF, to the T-RAN.
 If N2 handover for the PDU session is accepted the SM N2 info also includes PDU session ID, N3 UP address and Tunnel ID of UPF, and QoS parameters.

-4. AMF supervises the PDU Handover Response messages from the involved SMFs.
+6. AMF supervises the PDU Handover Response messages from the involved SMFs.
 The lowest value of the Max delay indications for the PDU sessions that are candidates for handover gives the maximum time AMF may wait for PDU Handover Response messages before continuing with the N2 Handover procedure.
 At expiry of the maximum wait time or when all PDU Handover Response messages are received, AMF continues with the N2 Handover procedure (Handover Request message in step 8).